 We normally do our best to be cheerful and optimistic no matter what.
 But, there are also times when we feel down, unmotivated and melancholy.
-Well, this is life as all of us are dealing with all sorts of things, people, and challenges.
+Well, this is life as we all deal with all sorts of things, people, and challenges.

-I know… you may not want to do anything at all especially when you are feeling upset.
+I know… you may not want to do anything at all, especially when you feel upset.
 Why not just spend a few minutes looking at your beautiful crafty stuff and see if you can come up with some gorgeous projects?
 You will feel so much better.

 6. Use The Tools That You Have

-It’s not necessary to buy all sorts of tools and supplies right away if you are unsure if this newfound hobby is going to last or not.
+It’s not necessary to buy all sorts of tools and supplies right away if you are unsure if this newfound hobby will last or not.
 The point here is to do something actively.